cbouy/mols2grid/README.md

 mg = MolGrid.from_sdf("/path/to/molecules.sdf")
 ```

-This first step sets up the internal dataframe that will be used by molgrid (which you can access and sort/rename with `mg.dataframe`) and creates the drawings of each molecule.
+This first step sets up the internal dataframe that will be used by mol2grid (which you can access and sort/rename with `mg.dataframe`) and creates the drawings of each molecule.
 Here, you can set up how the drawings should look:

   * useSVG: use SVG images (default) or PNG